IHDE-Alliance/ISTP_metadata/v1.0.0/docs/best-practices.md

-# Best practices for creating a ISTP-compliant dataset in CDF and netCDF formats
+# Best Practices for Creating ISTP-compliant Datasets in CDF and netCDF Formats

-## Dataset and filenaming recommmendations
+## Dataset and File Naming Recommmendations
 Follow the SPDF [Recommended File and Data Collection Naming Practices](https://spdf.gsfc.nasa.gov/guidelines/filenaming_recommendations.html)

 ### note: perhaps move the above file into the ISTP Github and change SPDF pointer to it

-## CDF-specific practices
+## CDF-Specific Practices

-## netCDF-specific practices
+## netCDF-Specific Practices
 - Use time as the unlimited dimension
 - Define variables to hold the values for each dimension
 - Do not use netCDF groups, unsigned 64-bit integers, or user-defined variable types, since these are not widely supported by generalized science software